parkchamchi/DepthViewer/DOC.md

 Shouldn't this be in `UIStaticSetter.cs`?

 ### `ReadOptionsString()` and `WriteOptionsString()`
 Read/Write the options strings that saves `searchCache` and `saveOutput`.
-It's just a text files with two lines.
+It's just a text file with two lines.
 I believe this just should use `PlayerPrefs`

 ### `DepthToTex()`
 Converts the `Depth` object into a texture.